XavierVI/slurm-job-exporter/README.md

 ## Grafana Installation
-Grafana can be installed using yum, and automatically creates a service file in `/usr/lib/systemd/system/grafana-server.service`, which can be started using `systemctl enable --now grafana-server`.
+Grafana can be [installed using yum](https://grafana.com/grafana/download), and automatically creates a service file in `/usr/lib/systemd/system/grafana-server.service`, which can be started using `systemctl start grafana-server`.
 By default, the Grafana server will listen on localhost:3000.

 # Configuration

 ## Grafana Configuration

 The default location for the grafana configuration file is `/etc/grafana/grafana.ini`.
+In order to get grafana to query prometheus for data, you need to set up a data source.
+These are actually set up in the admin UI, rather than in the configuration file.
+This UI also allows you to set up dashboards.

 - [Grafana Docs: Configuring Grafana](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/)